Over the past seven years, Mason Mattocks has been building, driving, and showing this awesome 1931 Ford Model A Sedan…

-It is unique down to the smallest of details — Inspired by race cars, hot rods, and airplanes — this car was built with form and function in mind – everything has a purpose and a place.
+It is unique down to the smallest of details — Inspired by race cars, hot rods, and airplanes — Mason built this car with form and function in mind — everything has a purpose and a place.

 - Small Block Chevrolet 350 Engine

 - Adjustable Four-Link Rear-end